Sunday, February 8, 2026

 Special Announcements

-The Eucharist Bread was provided by D. Root on Thursday, January 15th for Chains of Peter, and by the R. Roots for the Divine Liturgy this morning.
+The Eucharist Bread was provided by the YAF for the Divine Liturgy this morning.

 Eucharist Bread Schedule: